Aaron Pederson - Carlson Caspers

 Phone: (612) 436-9609

-Aaron Pederson is a registered patent attorney focusing on electrical, software, navigation, telecommunications, wireless, and mechanical technologies.
-Aaron’s intellectual property (IP) practice focuses on patents and trademarks and specifically includes patent and trademark prosecution, client and third-party portfolio review, infringement and validity studies, and post-grant procedures.
+Aaron Pederson is a registered patent attorney working on all technology areas, with a focus on electrical, wireless, networking, software, and mechanical technologies.
+Aaron’s intellectual property (IP) practice focuses on patents and trademarks and specifically includes patent litigation, post-grant procedures, patent and trademark prosecution, and client and third-party patent portfolio review.

 Aaron earned his undergraduate degree in Electrical and Computer Engineering from the University of Minnesota Duluth, cum laude, and his law degree from Franklin Pierce Law Center (FPLC) (now University of New Hampshire School of Law), cum laude.
-While at FPLC, Aaron served as a research assistant for Professor Craig Jepson in the areas of Patent Prosecution and Patent Litigation.
+While at FPLC, Aaron served as a research assistant for Professor Craig Jepson in the areas of Patent Litigation and Patent Prosecution.

-Aaron was a key member of the legal team that delivered an impressive $75 million result for ADC Telecommunications involving wireless OFDM technology.
+Aaron was also a member of the team that delivered a $75 million result for ADC Telecommunications involving wireless OFDM technology.
 The case presented unique challenges because there were no previously issued patent claims to use as precedents, wireless standards were evolving, and no product was on the market yet.
 Aaron persuaded a committee of patent examiners, stubbornly against allowing the applications, to reconsider and grant allowance, greatly increasing the value of the portfolio.

 EDUCATION